c4ev3/ev3duder/README.md

 The LEGO® EV3 Downloader/Uploader utility.

-ev3duder is an implementation of the LEGO EV3's protocol over USB (HID) and Bluetooth (RFCOMM).
+ev3duder is an implementation of the LEGO EV3's protocol over USB (HID), Bluetooth (RFCOMM) and WiFi (TCP).

 Click here for precompiled binaries for Linux, Windows and OS X.
 Building ev3duder on your own is quite easy too, though.